v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/18_0801-Creating compliance policies.md

 3. Verify that you receive the message **"You can't get there from here"**.

 4. Select **More details**.
 You should see more information about why you are blocked.

-This is because LON-CL1 is not joined to Azure AD and not managed by Intune, so not marked as compliant.
+    _Note: This is because LON-CL1 is not joined to Azure AD and not managed by Intune, so not marked as compliant._

 5.  **Close** the browser window.